top of page

 The Visitor Centre today is ...
 Buffalo Trace Distillery

-Kentucky crafts 95% of the world’s Bourbon and the Buffalo Trace Distillery, located on the east bank of the Kentucky River, just north of Frankfort, has operated on the site since its establishment as the Old Fire Copper Distillery in 1870.
+Kentucky crafts 95% of the world’s Bourbon, and the Buffalo Trace Distillery, located on the east bank of the Kentucky River, just north of Frankfort, has operated on the site since its establishment as the Old Fire Copper Distillery in 1870.
 The site is a rare, intact example of historic American distillery architecture.

 buffalo trace distillery buildings, red brick old buildings with pipes over head and the white water tower standing in the middle, tall and prominent